acutesoftware/AIKIF/doc/dev_notes.rst

 Upcoming Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- integrate vais to run simulations
+- integrate vais to run simulations.
+Should include world.py and environment.py

 Issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Ontology - not sure whether to create core ontology
+- Ontology - not sure whether to create core ontology, or allow one to be derived.